-This article first appeared in Christian Research Journal, volume 35, number 06 (2012).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 35, number 06 (2012).
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/

 The reaction among some atheists to the recent, remarkable empirical confirmation by scientists at the European Organization for Nuclear Research (CERN) of the existence of the Higgs boson (AKA “the God particle”) is bewildering.
 The fact that nonscientists would take this as a disproof of God or as another victory in the warfare between science and religion can be written off to the deplorable state of science education in our country, which has frequently been lamented by professional scientists.
 But when scientists themselves, who must know better, go on the air also making statements to similar effect, then the suspicion arises that much more than ignorance is to blame for such reckless statements.

 Without wanting to spoil the party, I have to say that CERN’s impressive achievement in detecting experimentally the Higgs boson has no theological implications of any direct sort, so far as I can see.
 The Higgs boson is the final particle postulated by the standard model of particle physics to be empirically confirmed.
 The standard model postulates various fundamental subatomic particles like quarks, electrons, photons, and the like in order to explain three of the fundamental forces of nature, namely, the strong, weak, and electromagnetic forces.
 The fourth fundamental force, gravity, is left out of the standard model.